Dividend - frequently asked questions

 How do I receive my dividends if I do not reside in the UK?

-Simply complete an online instruction (details here), complete a mandate form sent with recent dividend cheques to those living in a SEPA zone country or contact Computershare.
-Alternatively shareholders may receive their dividend in over 100 international currencies using the Global Payment Service (fees apply).
+Simply complete an online instruction (details here), or contact Computershare.
+Alternatively shareholders may receive their dividend in over 60 international currencies using the Global Payment Service (fees apply).

 What income do I receive from preference shares?